DavidRamosArchilla/NeuralFoil-torch/README.md

-> This a fork of Neuralfoil that uses torch instead of numpy for neural net predictions.
+> This a fork of Neuralfoil that uses torch instead of numpy for faster neural net predictions.
+This is more noticeable with the larger sizes of Neuralfoil.
 > It has GPU but it does not seems to make neuralfoil faster, but torch does.
-Moreover, if the number of threads is set to 1 with `torch.set_num_threads(1)` it works a bit faster.
+Moreover, if the number of threads is set to 1 with `torch.set_num_threads(1)` it works even faster.
 > The interface is kept the same, so it can be used with areosandbox without a problem (but only on cpu as it is the default device)
 -----